chrallard/bishop-nutrition/README.md

 ### Add plan
 1. Select "Database" in the Develop menu.
-2. Select the the "plans" collection.
+2. Select the "plans" collection.
-3. Inside, click "Add document" and give it a short name the relates to the plan.
+3. Inside, click "Add document" and give it a short name that relates to the plan in the Document ID field.
 4. Add the data according to this structure:

 ```sh